-Individual and Family COUNSELLING BASED IN WOKINGHAM
+Individual, Relationship and Family COUNSELLING BASED IN WOKINGHAM

 Family Counselling

-Whatever the difficultoes, Family counselling can help everyone feel more seen and supported.
+Whatever the difficulties, Family counselling can help everyone feel more seen and supported.
 Each person brings their own perspective, and by exploring those together, new insights and shifts begin to happen.
 Even small shifts in these dynamics can create meaningful and positive changes over time.

 I currently work as a Family counsellor with Relate, the UK's leading relationship support organisation.